 After building not 1 but 2, multi-million dollar retail businesses– I knew that there had to be a way to create a long lasting style system for those who were serious about creating a work capsule wardrobe of their dreams.

 Men and women who have different body types, professions, and live in various locations around the world.

-And this next-level system works for every single one of them.
+and this styling system works for every single one of them.

 Let’s face it, there’s a lot of information about creating a capsule work wardrobe on the internet.
 In fact, there’s over 10 million results that come up when you search for that term.

 Who has time to read all of that?
 And how do you know what is RIGHT for you- your body type, profession and goals?

 My 3 step system to create a professional capsule wardrobe is for those that are wanting to